Eye makeup trends have a long and surprising history. Read on to learn more!

 This decade was ALL about the eye makeup!
 False eyelashes really came into their own, and were finally safer, easier to apply, and more widely available.
 Models like Twiggy and Penelope Tree wore them not only on their upper lashes, but lower lashes, too.

 Eyeshadow was pretty much shovelled on from the brow bone to the lid, and liner was thick – on top and bottom lids, and even on the water line!
-White liners were popular then, and were often used on the bottom water line to give the illusion of bigger eyes.
+White liners were popular then.
+There were often used on the bottom water line to give the illusion of bigger eyes.

 Image source here.